TatuLund/GridFastNavigation/README.md

 ## Release notes

+### Version 1.1.6
+- Modified CellFocusEvent and RowFocusEvent to return -1 if focus is in Header/Footer
+- Updated JavaDocs

 ### Version 1.1.5
 - Added getItemId() to CellFocusEvent and RowFocusEvent
 - Minor bug fix, there was regression due fix to issue #35